omshankar1/casper-blogging-template/site/content/post/first.md

 # Centos7 on a KVM and AWS using cloud-init

-The intention is to bring up a Centos7 vm on KVM and AWS using cloudconfig.
+The intention of this blod is to create a sample config files to bring up a Centos7 vm on KVM and AWS using cloud-init.

-The requirement is the KVM is installed already.
+The requirement for creating KVM instance is obviously to have KVM and its related packages installed.
 I won't be talking about installation and the basics of KVM in this blog.
 This part is sufficielty documented in the internet.
 This blog is going to focus on a sample user-data which can be used and later modified to provision a Centos7 instance.
 The code for this blog can be found at github: https://github.com/omshankar1/Centos7_Cloudconfig